 Shaolin meditation is also used to reduce stress and anxiety, improve cardiovascular health, and reduce inflammation.

-Shaolin meditation has many similarities to other breath meditation techniques.
+Shaolin monk meditation has many similarities to other breath meditation techniques.
 It is closest perhaps to Zen meditation, since Zen Buddhism is a descendent of Chan Buddhism.

 While the practice of Shaolin meditation is similar, the philosophy is different than other forms of mindfulness meditation like Vipassana.